Jacobo Grinberg: Biography

-Jacobo Grinberg-Zylberbaum was born in Mexico City in 1946.
+Jacobo Grinberg Zylberbaum was born in Mexico City in 1946.
 Grinberg decided to study the human mind when he was 12 years old, after his mother died from a brain tumor.
 He studied psychology at the Faculty of Psychology of UNAM.

 In 1970, he went to New York City to study psychophysiology at the Brain Research Institute.
 He earned a Ph.D. at the E. Roy John Laboratory.
-His Ph.D. focused on the electrophysiological effects of geometric stimuli on the human brain.
+His doctoral research focused on the electrophysiological effects of geometric stimuli on the human brain.